Tom Butler, 2017

 Processes are modeled in the Implicit Cosmology as related fields which change in character as the process develops.
 Since these are psi signals and people are normally unconsciously aware of such signals, developing potential events will also be sensed by people.
 Many possible events might never develop into an actual event and potential events might merge as the moment for the event comes closer.
 If this model is correct, precognition might actually be the sensing of these potential events.
 That would help explain why some predictions never come to pass.

-- Physical principles might be like or resemble paranormal phenomena, but not necessarily account for those phenomena.
+- Physical principles might resemble paranormal phenomena, but not necessarily account for those phenomena.